 Outside there is a demonstration xeriscape garden with a pond and waterfall.
 This native garden is one of the only examples in this area.

 - A dock is situated along the Crystal River and has several tables and benches where visitors can relax and enjoy the scenery.

 Well-behaved dogs are welcome at Crystal River Preserve State Park.
 They must be kept on a 6-foot leash at all times and cannot be left unattended for more than a half-hour.

 Canoe Kayak Launch

-Paddle the Preserve and enjoy its exceptional natural beauty.
-There are two kayak/canoe launches in the park.
-One is located at the Mullet Hole, the other is located across from the Visitor Center.
+Paddle the preserve and enjoy its exceptional natural beauty.
+There are two kayak/canoe launches, one at the Mullet Hole and the other across from the visitor center.